 In December 2004 the European Commission sent a liaison statement to CEPT highlighting the results of a questionnaire to Member States on use of the band 2010-2025 MHz.
 This indicated, “… that there does not seem to be any interest for self provided applications which are currently foreseen in the band 2010-2020 MHz…”.

-The revision of ECC/DEC/(06)01 aims at providing the most suitable frequency arrangement for the bands 1920-1980/2110-2170 MHz to respond to future market demand.
+The previous revision of ECC/DEC/(06)01 aimed at providing the most suitable frequency arrangement for the bands 1920-1980/2110-2170 MHz to respond to future market demand.

-The revision of ECC/DEC/(06)01 has modified the band plans and reduced the number of options relative to FDD or TDD operations.
-The band 1920-1980 MHz is now designated only for FDD uplink operations.
+That of ECC/DEC/(06)01 modified the band plans and reduced the number of options relative to FDD or TDD operations.
+The band 1920-1980 MHz was designated only for FDD uplink operations.

 In June 2009, the European Commission issued a mandate to develop common and minimal (least restrictive) technical conditions for the 2 GHz bands.